 Usually, it is a simple fix and I am always happy to help.

-Keep reading to learn about the 5 most common mistakes beginning screen printers make and how you can avoid them.
+Watch this video and keep reading to learn about the 5 most common mistakes beginning screen printers make and how you can avoid them.

 Mistake #1: Using too much ink